VIAME/VIAME/README.md

 [CMake](https://cmake.org/), and a [C++ compiler](http://www.cplusplus.com/doc/tutorial/introduction/).
 Installing Python and CUDA is also recommended.
 If using CUDA, version 9.2 or 10.1 are preferred, with CUDNN 7.0 and above.
 Other CUDA versions may or may not work.
-On both Windows and Linux it is also recommended to use the python version provided in [Anaconda3 5.2.0](https://repo.anaconda.com/archive/) which is the most tested distribution used by developers.
-If using other python distributions, having numpy installed, at a minimum, is necessary.If using the command line, run the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
+On both Windows and Linux it is also recommended to use [Anaconda3 5.2.0](https://repo.anaconda.com/archive/) for python, which is the most tested distribution used by developers.
+If using other python distributions having numpy installed, at a minimum, is necessary.

+To build on the command line in linux, use the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
 While these directories can be the same, it's good practice to have a 'src' checkout then a seperate 'build' directory alongside it:

 	git clone https://github.com/VIAME/VIAME.git [source-directory]